What can I expect with Spironolactone?

 Spironolactone is a potassium sparing diuretic used to treat hormonal acne in women.
-This medication cannot be prescribed to male patients via Apostrophe.
+Oral spironolactone cannot be prescribed to female patients (cis- or transgender) over the age of 45 or to any male patient (cis- or transgender) on Apostrophe.
 Spironolactone is a medication that acts on androgens, or male hormones, in the female body.
-By blocking the effect of acne-causing androgens, female patients typically see fewer blemishes after 2-3 months of consistent use.
-Topical medications are often prescribed with spironolactone.
-In some cases, they will be more important than spironolactone itself.
-If you’ve been prescribed a topical cream and spironolactone but you’re not sure you can afford both, you can message your dermatologist and ask their opinion on which you should purchase.
+By blocking the effect of acne-causing androgens, spironolactone can be very helpful for hormonal acne after 2-3 months of consistent use.
+Topical medications are often prescribed with spironolactone (and we even offer a topical spironolactone treatment).

-Since spironolactone is a diuretic, you should make sure to increase your water intake.
 Spironolactone can cause dizziness or lightheadedness if you become dehydrated.
-Drinking several glasses of water throughout the day will help you avoid dehydration.
-You should also make sure to get up slowly if you have been seated or have been lying down for a long time.
+Increasing your fluid intake can help prevent dehydration.
+It's important to get up slowly if you have been seated or lying down for a long time.

 Spironolactone can cause spotting or menstrual irregularities at higher doses.
 A birth control pill can help to regulate periods.